2.4. ASD: Asset Definition

 1. Path to Buildings Database: Users specify the .csv file path here.
 The file must at least contain columns for building IDs (id, in sequence), and the latitudes (Latitude) and longitudes (Longitude) of building locations.
 Additional columns should be included to supply information needed by other workflow applications.

-2. Building Selection Filtering: Users can select a subset of buildings for analysis either by inputting building IDs directly or using the Advanced Filter for SQL format filter expressions.
+2. Building Selection Filtering: Users can select a subset of buildings for analysis either by entering building IDs directly or using the Advanced Filter for SQL format filter expressions.
 The Query Builder dialog (Fig. 2.4.1.1.1) aids in creating these expressions.
 Operators and fields can be combined to perform complex filtering expressions such as "YearBuilt" < 1970 AND "BuildingType" = 'Wood'

 ../../../../../_images/R2DQueryBuilderDialog.png